DXsmiley/mathbot/mathbot/help/turing.md

 1:[2 3 4] # Results in [1 2 3 4]
 ```

 The `'` operator retrieves an item from the head of a list.
+If the list is empty, an error occurs.
 ```
 '[1 2 3 4] # Results in 1
 ```

-The `\` operator retrieves an item from the head of a list.
+The `\` operator retrieves the tail of the list, i.e. all elements except the first.
+If the list is empty, an error occurs.
 ```
 \[1 2 3 4] # Results in [2 3 4]
 ```